-Many questions can be answered by downloading our 2019 Annual Report.
+Many questions can be answered by viewing our 2021 Annual Report.
 This report lists the most up to date stories, program highlights, and financials.

 Below is a list of common questions we hear at Easter Seals, and their answers.
 If you have another question or would like to request more information about Easter Seals or its Massachusetts affliate, feel free to use our online form to contact us.
 Thanks for your interest!

 Want to know the answer to some of your most frequently asked questions?